Matthew Fox: Early life

 Fox was born in Abington, Pennsylvania, the son of Loretta B. (née Eagono) and Francis G. Fox.
 He has two brothers, Francis, Jr. (b.
 1961) and Bayard (b.
 1969).
 One of his paternal great-great-great-grandfathers was Union General George Meade.
 His father was from a "very blue-blood" Pennsylvania family of mostly English descent, while his mother was of half Italian and half British ancestry.
 The second of three boys, Fox's family moved to Wyoming when he was a year old.
 They settled in Crowheart, Wyoming, on the Wind River Indian Reservation.
 His mother was a teacher, and his father, who had been a consultant for an oil company, raised longhorn cattle and horses, and grew barley for Coors beer.
-Fox attended Wind River High School in Pavillion, Wyoming and transferred to Deerfield Academy during his senior year and graduated in 1985.
+Fox attended Wind River High School in Morton, Wyoming, graduating in 1984, then attended Deerfield Academy for a postgraduate year.
 He graduated from Columbia University with a B.A. in economics in 1989.
 While at Columbia, he was a wide receiver on the school's football team.